Haw-Haw Land

 "Haw-Haw Land" is the tenth episode of the twenty-ninth season of the American animated television series The Simpsons, and the 628th episode of the series overall.
+The episode was directed by Bob Anderson and written by Tim Long and Miranda Thompson.
 It aired in the United States on Fox on January 7, 2018.

+In this episode, Lisa falls for a musician named Brendan, which makes Nelson jealous, while Bart develops an interest in chemistry.
+Ed Sheeran guest starred as Brendan Biederbecke.
+The episode received mixed reviews.

 The title and the opening musical number spoof La La Land, and the close of the episode spoofs the mistake in announcing that film as the Best Picture winner at the 89th Academy Awards.